robocorp/example-langchain-data-ingestion/README.md

 **Are you curious about what's happening behind the scenes with [ReMark💬](https://chat.robocorp.com), a code-gen assistant specifically trained to help developers build automation bots on Roboccorp?
 We are exposing (almost) everything here in how we create vector embeddings from various sources!
 ReMark💬 is trained on Robocorp documentation and examples, which are either on JSON files, GitHub repos or websites.**

-This example shows you how to implement an LLM data ingestion pipeline with Robocorp using [Langchain](https://python.langchain.com/docs/get_started/introduction.html).
+This example shows how to implement an LLM data ingestion pipeline with Robocorp using [Langchain](https://python.langchain.com/docs/get_started/introduction.html).
 The need for simple pipelines that run frequently has exploded, and one driver is [retrieval-augmented generation](https://www.promptingguide.ai/techniques/rag) (RAG) use cases, where the source data needs to be loaded into a vector database as embeddings frequently.

 The benefits of using Robocorp for RAG data ingestion: